Israel launched Operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel's very survival.

 We're talking about neutralizing Iran because they refuse to do it voluntarily.

-I do believe that that will be the natural outcome of this, although it's it takes a lot to get there.
+I do believe that that will be the natural outcome of this, although it takes a lot to get there.

-And you know, but what is the alternative?
+But what is the alternative?

-Allowing them to get a nuclear weapon, then they would never be peace or any possibility of peace in the region.
+Then there would never be peace or any possibility of peace in the region.

-Then we'd have a nuclear arms race, because every other country would want one as a deterrent against Iran.
+Then we'd have a nuclear arms race because every other country would want one as a deterrent against Iran.

 And that's why I think the president is right.

-Well, what MAGA means is kind of humorous to me.
+It's kind of humorous to me.

-But I think the president's policies, you know, again are rooted in simple common sense.
+But I think the president's policies, you know, again, are rooted in simple common sense.